-Approximately 250 people from Baltimore’s Jewish community traveled by bus, car and subway train to protest the appeal trial of then 24-year-old Wayne Stephen Young, who was convicted of killing 11-year-old Esther Lebovitz in 1969.
+Approximately 250 people from Baltimore’s Jewish community traveled by bus, car and subway train to protest the appeal trial of then 24-year-old Wayne Stephen Young, who was convicted of killing 11-year-old Esther Lebowitz in 1969.

 A student of the Bais Yaakov School for Girls, she was last seen in Pikesville after being dropped off at the end of a school day at a local drugstore.
 Her body was found three days later in a ditch not far from her Mount Washington home.

 The courtroom, almost stiflingly hot, was beyond capacity Thursday, with spectators filling the benches, aisles and perimeter.
 The lawyers in attendance were even permitted to fill the 13 juror chairs to make more room.
 On the buses and in the courtroom, many people silently read from prayer books.
-Lebovitz’s immediate family, who moved to Israel shortly after the incident, was not in attendance.
+Lebowitz’s immediate family, who moved to Israel shortly after the incident, was not in attendance.

 Young, who has been denied parole 12 times, requested appeal of his conviction based on a recent ruling by Maryland’s appellate court.
 Known as the Unger ruling, it cites incorrect jury instructions administered in Maryland courtrooms that may have led to unfair trials.
 More than a dozen Maryland prisoners convicted before 1980, when the jury instructions were amended, have had their convictions retried and have been released.
 The state reviews these appeals on a case-by-case basis.

-Now 68, gray and balding, Young was dressed in Department of Corrections issue blue shirt and pants and sat silently next to defense attorney Erika J. Suter.
+Now 68, gray and balding, Young was dressed in Department of Corrections issue blue shirt and pants and sat silently next to defense attorney Erica J. Suter.
 He seemed relaxed and appeared to be following the two lawyers’ testimony.
 Suter gave the opening statement requesting to reopen the conviction for a retrial based on the Unger ruling.

 “It is not in the interest of justice to reopen this trial,” began assistant state prosecuting attorney Antonio Gioia, who spoke for more than 20 minutes.
-He read from transcripts detailing the heinous crime, including autopsy results of Lebovitz being beaten with a blunt instrument at least 17 times and sexual molestation.
+He read from transcripts detailing the heinous crime, including autopsy results of Lebowitz being beaten with a blunt instrument at least 17 times and sexual molestation.

 Gioia also read a statement made by the officer who administered a polygraph test to Young, who had pled temporary insanity at the time of his original trial.